Matthew William Langford is a composer and trumpet player based in Denver, Colorado.

-Upcoming premieres include a new work Langford is composing for New York City's Brass Project.
+Upcoming premieres include a new work Langford has composed for New York City's Brass Project.
 Langford's recent work, (no) rest for the weary, was premiered by members of the Colorado Symphony Orchestra and other Colorado based professionals.
 He composed this piece in creative collaboration with visual artist Jeremy Grant.

 As a trumpet player, Langford has performed alongside artists at the Brevard Music Center Orchestral Studies Institute, the London Symphony Orchestra Youth Institutes, and as a member of the world-renowned Eastman Wind Ensemble.
 He has also performed and recorded with talented song-writers in the US and abroad and is comfortable in a wide variety of styles.